When to Harvest Serrano Peppers: Complete Guide to Timing, Color & Heat Levels

 How to Know When to Harvest Serrano Peppers

-Serrano peppers (Capsicum annuum var. serrano) are small, slender chilies that pack a punch — usually ranging from 5,000 to 15,000 Scoville Heat Units.
-Native to Mexico, they’re commonly used in salsas, sauces, and marinades.
-But timing is everything when it comes to harvesting these little flavor bombs.
+Serrano peppers (Capsicum annuum var. serrano) are small, slender chilies ranging from 5,000 to 15,000 Scoville Heat Units.
+Native to Mexico, they're essential in salsas, sauces, and marinades.
+Timing is critical for optimal flavor and heat.

 Key Indicators That Your Peppers Are Ready to Harvest:

-• Time since planting: Usually ready 80–90 days after planting.
+• Time since planting: 80–90 days after planting

 Pepper Color Flavor Profile Heat Level (Approx.) Use Case